 Talk about his/her concerns, ask questions and listen.

 As you get closer to the first day of camp, it is understandable that your child may experience "cold feet" about going off to camp.
 Again, rather than feeding into his/her anxiety, you can ask him/her a few questions instead: "Did you check off all the items you need from the camp packing list ?
 You will look like a pro in your new riding gear !", "Did you pack your favorite stuffed animal, a camera and photos ?
 You can take photos and bring some memories to show us when you get back, your brother (or sister) will be jealous !.
 "Remember that swimming competition you did so good at ?
-I bet you will be as good at water skiing too !
+I bet you will be as good at horseback riding too !
 Communicate and reinforce him/her small victories and successes he/she has experienced in other situations.

 Be realistic.
 Have realistic expectations !